digitsensitive/Tiny4CPU/README.md

 ### Memory

+- Mono-directional 8-bit address-bus from the microprocessor unit (MPU) to memory
 - The memory layout consists of one Memory Address Register (MAR).
   The MAR is connected to two 2x4 decoder, enabling addressing of up to 16 memory locations